jfrog/frogbot/docs/frogbot-config.md

 ## Adding the frogbot-config.yml file to Git

+1. If you're using one of the following platforms:

+- GitHub with Jenkins or JFrog Pipelines
+- Bitbucket Server
-1. Decide which repository in your organization is the **Frogbot Management Repository**.
+- Azure Repos Decide which repository in your organization is the **Frogbot Management Repository**.

+  If you're using one of the following platforms:
+- GitHub with GitHub actions
+- GitLab each repository that needs to be scanned by Frogbot should be considered a Frogbot Management Repository.

 2. Push a file named frogbot-config.yml to this repository, under a directory named `.frogbot`.
 The file path should be `.frogbot/frogbot-config.yml`

-# The file syntax
+## The file structure

-[frogbot-config.yml](templates/.frogbot/frogbot-config.yml) is a simple YAML configuration file.
+[frogbot-config.yml](templates/.frogbot/frogbot-config.yml) is a YAML configuration file.
 The config file defines an array of repositories by specifying the `params` keyword for each repository.
-> Most of the properties in the file are **OPTIONAL**, please note the ones that specified as **MANDATORY**.

-## Params
+### Params

-Using the `params` we can define the `git`, `jfrogPlatform` and `scan` parameters for each of our repositories.
+The `params` section represents a single Git repository.
+It includes the `git`, `jfrogPlatform` and `scan` sections.

-### git
+#### git

-Allows you to set the git related information.
+The `git` section includes the git repository related parameters.

-- `repoName`
-    - **MANDATORY**
-    - Used to point to the relevant repository.
-- `branches`
+- `repoName` - [Mandatory] The name of the Git repository to scan.
-    - List of `branches` to preform the commands on.
+- `branches` - [Mandatory] List of branches to scan
-    - If the config file is used to run Frogbot's `scan-and-fix-repos` or `create-fix-pull-requests` commands, it is **MANDATORY** to set this property.

-### scan
+#### scan

-Allows you to set the scanning features of Frogbot.
+This section includes the scanning options for Frogbot.

-- `includeAllVulnerabilities`
-    - Displays all existing vulnerabilities, including the ones that were added by the pull request and the ones that are inside the target branch already.
+- `includeAllVulnerabilities` - [Optional, Default: false] Frogbot displays all the existing vulnerabilities, including the ones that were added by the pull request and the ones that are inside the target branch already.

-- `failOnSecurityIssues`
-    - Fails the Frogbot task if any security issue is found.
+- `failOnSecurityIssues` - [Optional.
+Default: true] Frogbot fails the task if any security issue is found.
 - `projects`
-    - A list of package manager related projects.
-    - Each element in the list represents at least one directory with a common technology.
-    - properties:
+    - List of sub-projects / project dirs.
-        - `workingDirs`
+        - `workingDirs` - [Optional, Default: root directory]
-            - A list of relative path's to the projects directories in the git repository.
-            - Each directory supposed to share the same technology.
+            - A list of relative path's inside the Git repository.
+Each path should point to the root of a sub-project to be scanned by Frogbot.
-            - If not specified, the root directory of the repository will be scanned.
-        - `installCommandName`
-            - **MANDATORY** for projects which use npm, yarn 2, NuGet and .NET to download their dependencies
+        - `installCommand` - [Mandatory for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
-            - Represents the installation command (e.g. npm, maven, yarn).
-        - `installCommandArgs`
-            - Goes along with `installCommandName`, and it is also **MANDATORY** for these projects.
-            - Represents the list of arguments to the installation command (e.g. install, i).
-        - `pipRequirementsFile`
+            - The command to download the project dependencies.
+For example: 'npm install', 'nuget restore'.
-            - **MANDATORY** for pip only if using a requirements file.
+        - `pipRequirementsFile` [Mandatory for projects which use the pip package manager to download their dependencies, if pip requires the requirements file ]
-            - If not specified, the command that will install the dependencies with pip is `pip install .`.
-        - `useWrapper`
+        - `useWrapper` [Optional, default: true]
-            - For projects which are using Gradle.
+            - Determines whether to use the Gradle Wrapper for projects which are using Gradle.
-            - Disables/Enables building Gradle projects with Gradle Wrapper.

-### jfrogPlatform
+#### jfrogPlatform

-Allows you to set information related to the JFrog Platform settings.
+The section includes the JFrog Platform settings

-- `jfrogProjectKey`
+- `jfrogProjectKey` - [Optional]
-    - JFrog project key.
+    - The JFrog project key.
 Learn more about it here: https://www.jfrog.com/confluence/display/JFROG/Projects.
-- `watches`
+- `watches` - [Optional]
-    - List of Xray watches.
+    - A List of Xray watches.
 Learn more about them here: https://www.jfrog.com/confluence/display/JFROG/Configuring+Xray+Watches.